Denloob/Denloob/README.md

 Between eighth and ninth grade I released a simple game on android and wrote a prototype of a chat bot in python, but since I found it too complicated I decided to take a break from programming.

-In ninth grade I was invited to join a more advanced AI4Y intelligence project in which my team and I decided to write an AI based on KNN that would return your disease depending on your symptoms.
+In ninth grade I was invited to join a more advanced AI project, [AI4Y](https://www.intel.com/content/www/us/en/corporate/artificial-intelligence/ai-for-youth.html) in which my team and I decided to write an AI based on KNN that would return your disease depending on your symptoms.